How to Clean & Remove Bird Droppings Safely

-Bird droppings spread various diseases and parasites.
-Two of the most dangerous diseases transferred by avian excrement are Histoplasmosis and Cryptococcosis.
-Histoplasmosis is a fungal disease that affects the respiratory system and produces flu-like symptoms.
+Bird droppings spread various diseases and parasites, including histoplasmosis and cryptococcosis.
+Histoplasmosis is a fungal disease that affects the respiratory system and causes flu-like symptoms.
 Cryptococcosis can either develop as a lung infection spreading to the nervous system or as a skin irritation characterized by lesions and ulcers.
+The bottom line, for the safety of the household and visitors, it’s important to remove bird feces and sanitize the area, deal with the root cause, and prevent reoccurrence.
+Contact the professionals at Critter Control to safely clean droppings, repair the damage, and remove or prevent bird intrusions on your property.

 Bird Dropping Damage